Heat Cycle Abnormalities in Dogs

 Abnormal heat cycle in dogs is a term used to describe a female dog that is not experiencing normal heat cycles.
 These abnormalities may include delayed, absent, or irregular cycles.

 Heat cycle abnormalities in dogs include the following:

 Absent heat.
 Your dog missed a heat.

 Silent Heat.
-Your dog goes through an undetectable heat cycle where you're not able to tell she's in heat because no visible heat signs are exhibited; but male dogs can still detect a female dog in silent heat and will still be open for mating.
+Your dog goes through an undetectable heat cycle where you're not able to tell she's in heat because no visible heat signs are exhibited.
+It is important to remember that male dogs can still detect a female dog in silent heat and will still be open for mating.

 Prolonged Heat.
 A heat lasting longer than the average heat cycle.